 Finally boat projects were wrapped up and a weather break came.
 This promised to be several days of either light or favorable winds before the next low pressure system slammed into the Andes.
 From Valdivia you need to sail about 500 miles north to get into a more benign climate where the southerly winds stabilize around a largely stationary high pressure system west of Valparaiso.
 Once into the high pressure area the winds may be strong but they will be from behind and there is little risk of severe weather.
 So the safe way to play the departure in the off season is to get north as fast as possible, motoring if necessary, to get beyond the reach of storms.

 At mid day we motored Pounce out of the river under low overcast and misting rain.
 An ebb tide and Pounce's 9 knot motoring speed made relatively short work of the 8 miles to open water.
 Corral Harbor at the mouth of the river was sloppy going with wind and swell against the outgoing tide.
 Once clear of the river the seas became more regular and we were able to motor sail on course against a light northwesterly breeze until the wind fizzled out completely.

 Several hours later the weather started to improve and we could see some red sky beneath the clouds to the west as the sun set.
 After 12 straight days of rain this was a pleasant sight!
 The Navy forecast had predicted light headwinds for the first day then shifting to the SW and increasing.
 Along with the wind increase there was a large SW swell from the series of recent storms and that swell was forecast to grow.
 We motored through the night making good progress.
 By midnight we were passing Isla Mocha and the wind had started to shift to the WSW although it was still too light to sail.
-Intermittent light rain, cold water temperatures and fog made the pilothouse, with the heat running, the place to be and all watches were stood in comfort.
+Intermittent light rain, cold water temperatures and fog made the pilothouse - with the heat running - the place to be for standing watch in comfort.